 Program-Related Investments - The Foundation enters into PRIs with micro-finance institutions in foreign countries for program purposes.
 These investments are anticipated to have a return lower than fair value.
 These investments are accounted for as grants in the year distributed and reported in program expenses in the consolidated statements of activities.
 To the extent the investments are recovered by the Foundation, recoveries will be recognized as negative distributions.
-There were no recoveries during the years ended December 31, 2010 or 2009.
+There were no recoveries during the years ended December 31, 2011 or 2010.

-Reclassifications - Certain amounts in the prior year have been reclassified to conform to the presentation adopted in the current year.
+Reclassification - Certain amounts in the prior year have been reclassified to conform to the amounts presented in the current year presentation.
+There was no impact on net assets as a result of these reclassifications.

-3. ACCOUNTS AND PLEDGES RECEIVABLE
+3. PLEDGES RECEIVABLE